kamuke/wsp-2022/README.md

-# School assignments for Web-development basics course in Metropolia UAS, autumn 2022.
+# School assignments for Basics of Web development course in Metropolia UAS, autumn 2022.